-First, be sure that you have the most recent version of RoboForm downloaded and installed.
+- In order to import from LastPass, first, be sure that you have the most recent version of RoboForm downloaded and installed.
 This can be done at www.roboform.com/download.

-While logged into your LastPass account, click the button in the upper right corner, then Tools >> Advanced Tools >> Export To >> LastPass CSV File
+- While logged into your LastPass account, click the button in the upper right corner, then Tools >> Advanced Tools >> Export To >> LastPass CSV File

-If prompted, enter your login credentials on the next screen.
+- If prompted, enter your login credentials on the next screen.

-Here's where it gets a little tricky, so stick with us!
+- Here's where it gets a little tricky, so stick with us!
 You should now see a page with plain text on it- these are your logins.

 You’ll want to highlight all of the text on the page, which can either be done manually or by hitting CTRL+A on your keyboard.
 Then, Right Click >> Copy or hit CTRL+C.

-Next, open Notepad on your computer and Paste your logins using Right Click >> Paste or CTRL+V. To save this file, you’ll want to choose File >> Save As.
+- Next, open Notepad on your computer and Paste your logins using Right Click >> Paste or CTRL+V. To save this file, you’ll want to choose File >> Save As.
 Choose a file name like “Logins.csv” (you’ll have to manually enter the “.csv” at the end of the file name), and a location that’s easily accessible (we used the Desktop).
 Under “Save as type”, select “All Files”, then hit Save.